secretstartups/handbook/content/handbook/business-technology/enterprise-applications/guides/salesforce-mobile.md

 ### I received an "OAuth client" error when attempting to login via the Alternative Method and cannot load the login screen.
 How do I fix this?

-* If you receive an error and cannot load the login screen, select the settings option and select Clear Cookies.
+* If you receive an error and cannot load the login screen, select the settings option and select `Clear Cookies`.
 Then close the app completely and reload it.

 ### I do not wish to use biometric login with Okta Verify, can I login with a different method?